rmind/stdc/c_coding_style.md

 const void * restrict key;  // const pointer which does not alias
 ```

+- Declare variables at the begining of the block.
+If possible, declare
+iterator/counter variables in the `for` loop.

 ### Type definitions

 Declarations shall be on the same line, e.g.: